 #4.
 Maasai Mara National Park

 Masai Mara National Reserve is one of the most popular tourist destinations in Kenya- Africa.
-The reserve is located in the Great Rift Valley in primarily open grassland.
+The reserve is located in the Great Rift Valley and is primarily open grassland.

 Wildlife tends to be most concentrated on the reserve’s western escarpment.

-The Masai Mara is regarded as the jewel of Kenya’s wildlife viewing areas.
-The annual wildebeest migration alone involves over 1.5 million animals arriving in July and departing in November.
+The Masai Mara is the jewel of Kenya’s wildlife viewing areas.
+Over 1.5 million wildebeest migrate there each year, arriving in July and departing in November.

-There have been some 95 species of mammals, amphibians, and reptiles and over 400 bird species recorded on the reserve thus it’s one of the best national parks in Kenya.
+Some 95 species of mammals, amphibians, and reptiles and over 400 bird species have been recorded on the reserve, making it one of the best national parks in Kenya.

-Wildlife– Nowhere in Africa is more wildlife abundant.
-The Mara is known as one of the finest wildlife destinations in the world, with an excellent chance of seeing the big five, cheetah, serval, hyena, bat-eared foxes, black-backed and side-striped jackals, hippo, crocodile, baboons, warthog, topi, eland, Thompson’s gazelle, Grant’s gazelle, impala, waterbuck, oribi, reed-buck and zebra.
+Wildlife—Nowhere in Africa is wildlife more abundant.
+The Mara is known as one of the finest wildlife destinations in the world, with an excellent chance of seeing the Big Five: cheetah, serval, hyena, bat-eared foxes, black-backed and side-striped jackals, hippo, crocodile, baboons, warthog, topi, eland, TThompson’sgazelle, Grant’s gazelle, impala, waterbuck, oribi, reedbuck, and zebra.

-Climatic conditions – Altitude 5,300 feet (1,600 meters).
-Rainy season from November through May, with peak rainfall in December-January and April-May.
+Climatic conditions—The Altitude is 5,300 feet (1,600 meters).
+The rainy season is from November through May, with peak rainfall in December-January and April-May.
 The dry season is from June to November.
-Often sunny mornings with cloud build-up in the afternoons – during the rains this develops into thunderstorms in the afternoon and evening.
-Max temperatures up to 30°C and min temperatures around 20°C.
+There are often sunny mornings with cloud build-up in the afternoons, which develops into thunderstorms in the afternoon and evening during the rains.
+Maximum temperatures can reach 30°C, and minimum temperatures are around 20°C.

 Access – The Mara Triangle is serviced by two all-weather airstrips– Mara Serena and Kichwa Tembo.
-The main road access into the Triangle is through Narok and Sekenani Gate.
+The primary road access into the Triangle is through Narok and Sekenani Gate.

-Accommodation – Mara Serena (150 beds that have luxury bedding and cozy pillows) and Little Governors’ Camp (36 beds of luxury bedding and cozy pillows) are the only two lodges situated in the Triangle.
-Kichwa Tembo, Mpata Club, Olonana, Mara Siria, and Kilima Camp are situated on the periphery but use the Triangle.
+Accommodation—Mara Serena (150 beds with luxury bedding and cozy pillows) and Little Governors’ Camp (36 beds with luxury bedding and cozy pillows) are the only two lodges in the Triangle.
+Kichwa Tembo, Mpata Club, Olonana, Mara Siria, and Kilima Camp are on the periphery but use the Triangle.

 Best time to visit – Peak season is between July and October, during the migration.
 Early November and February can also offer excellent game viewing.

-Activities – Game viewing, camping, night game drives, visits to Masai cultural villages, ballooning, bush dinner, lunch, and breakfast.
-Masai Mara makes for a spot for a destination wedding photographer to engage in different scenes with clients.
+Activities: Game viewing, camping, night game drives, visits to Masai cultural villages, ballooning, bush dinner, lunch, and breakfast.
+Masai Mara is a spot for a destination wedding photographer to engage in different scenes with clients.

 #5.
 Lake Nakuru National Park